katestud/gdi-ruby/readme.md

 Ruby is an open source language that powers applications and products like Hulu, LivingSocial, Groupon, and Github.
 There is a thriving, friendly community of users, and the job market for developers is strong.

-Through this five course series, you'll get a throrough introduction to programming fundamentals with Ruby.
+Through this four course series, you'll get a throrough introduction to programming fundamentals with Ruby.
 We'll use the Interactive RuBy shell; write command line programs that use loops, conditionals, methods, and classes; and learn the basics of object oriented programming.
+We'll also learn the basics of git so you can share your code with the world.
 We'll mix lecture and practice, and help guide you through the coursework.

-We'll spend part of the first class meeting setting up your development environment, so there's no need to install software ahead of time.
-Just bring your laptop and be prepared to start coding!

-**Cost:**

-**Dates:**

-**Location:**

-A limited number of scholarships are available for those with a financial hardship.
-To apply, contact us at...
+We'll share some set up steps before the first class, but if you're not able to set things up beforehand, there will be time at the beginning of the first class to complete step and do any troubleshooting necessary.

+Course details can be found on [Meetup](https://www.meetup.com/Girl-Develop-It-RDU/events/254779101/).

 ### Prerequisites: